You are here

 - Offender Management Endorsement

 Independent studies.
 Individual research projects.
 Internships.
-These are just some of the opportunities you will receive as a Criminal Justice major.
+These are just some of the opportunities you will have as a Criminal Justice major.

-What can I do with a Criminal Justice degree from Kansas Wesleyan University?
+What can I do with a Criminal Justice degree?

 Help to make the world safer and more equitable.
 Graduates from KWU’s Criminal Justice program have gone on to become state troopers, judges, city prosecutors, practicing attorneys and police officers.
 Students who attended law enforcement academies after graduating from KWU report that they finished in the top 10 percent of their classes.

 Download an information sheet with a sample course schedule.